RafanSTR/uptime/README.md

   TO anon, authenticated
   USING (true);

--- 8. Create RLS Policies for status_checks
+-- 9. Create RLS Policies for status_checks (uptime history)
 DROP POLICY IF EXISTS "Anyone can read status_checks" ON status_checks;
 CREATE POLICY "Anyone can read status_checks"
   ON status_checks